imagewize/callandor/README.md

 ## Theme Compatibility

+### Why This Plugin Exists

+Block themes (FSE themes) can register patterns directly in their `patterns/` directory without needing PHP.
+However, **non-block themes, classic themes, and hybrid themes** (like Sage 11) require patterns to be registered via PHP using `register_block_pattern()`.
+This plugin provides that registration layer.

-### Nynaeve Theme
+### Designed For

+**Nynaeve Theme** (Primary Target)
-Callandor is built specifically for the Nynaeve theme with full integration:
+- Built specifically for Nynaeve with full integration
 - All theme.json colors and fonts
 - Tailwind utility classes
 - Responsive spacing system

-### Moiraine Theme
+**Moiraine Theme** (Future)

-Future compatibility planned for Moiraine theme (same architecture as Nynaeve).
+- Planned compatibility (same architecture as Nynaeve)

-### Other Themes
+**Other Non-Block/Hybrid Themes**

-Will work with any theme using:
+- Works with any classic or hybrid theme using:
-- WordPress block editor
+  - WordPress block editor (Gutenberg)
-- theme.json configuration
+  - theme.json configuration (for optimal styling)
   - Modern WordPress features

-Visual results may vary based on theme styling.
+Visual results may vary based on your theme's styling and design tokens.

+### Not Compatible With

+**Full Block Themes (FSE Themes)**
+- Block themes don't need this plugin
+- They load patterns natively from the theme's `patterns/` directory
+- Examples: Twenty Twenty-Four, Twenty Twenty-Three, etc.

 ## Roadmap